Insights posted 4.22.21

-On May 18, 2021, at 11 AM CDR, join our “Ride the Recovery Wave: How to prepare for surges in client demand” webinar featuring our EVP of Product Management, Wael Mohammed, as he walks through our latest data, and insights on how to prepare for an upcoming surge in work.
+Watch our latest “Ride the Recovery Wave: How to prepare for surges in client demand” webinar featuring our EVP of Product Management, Wael Mohammed, as he walks through our latest data, and insights on how to prepare for an upcoming surge in work.
 You can also talk to our expert team to learn more about how to align your business with growth opportunities.

 Field Intelligence experts

 Wael Mohammed has been in the IT services industry for more than 27 years.
 He has held leadership roles in both startups and large enterprises, including SPS Commerce, IBM, and Target.
 Wael is currently the Executive Vice President of Product Management at Field Nation, and oversees product management, product design, and data science.
 He is a master in identifying product and market growth opportunities, taking new products to market, and maximizing product performance.